awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/vpc.md

 1. Choose **Next: Permissions**\.

-1. In the list of policies, search for and add the two policies named `AWSLambdaVPCAccessExecutionRole` and `AmazonKinesisFirehoseFullAccess`\.
+1. In the list of policies, search for and add the two policies named `AWSLambdaVPCAccessExecutionRole` and `AmazonKinesisFirehoseReadOnlyAccess`\.
+**Important**
+This is an example\.
+You might need stricter policies for your production environment\.

 1. Choose **Next: Tags**\.
 You don't need to add tags for the purpose of this exercise\.
 Choose **Next: Review**\.